 Dress Code General Guidelines

-Pants & Shorts--All pants and shorts must be khaki uniform shorts; cargo style pants and shorts are not permitted.
+Pants & Shorts--All pants and shorts must be chino/Docker style in khaki color.
+Shorts no shorter than 1” above the knee; cargo, jogger & skinny style pants/ shorts are not permitted.

 Cosmetics--Wearing makeup of any kind is not allowed.
 Clear nail polish is acceptable.
 Artificial or long nails are not allowed.
 Tattoos, writing, or drawing on the body is not permitted.

 Jewelry--Students in grades 5-8 may wear one necklace consisting of a crucifix or religious medal on a simple gold or silver chain, one simple ring, and one simple bracelet.
-Students in PreK-4th may not wear necklaces due to safety regulations.
-Girls (PreK-8) with pierced ear lobes may wear only one pair of small earrings (hoops, no larger than a dime) and one earring in each ear.
+Girls (PreS-8) with pierced ear lobes may wear only one pair of small earrings (hoops, no larger than a dime) and one earring in each ear.
 Other body piercing is not acceptable.
 Boys may not wear earrings.
-No jewelry may be worn to PE classes.

 Hair Style--Students in all grades must have hair that is neat.
 Hair must be a natural color.
-Excessive hairstyles, as determined by the principal or at a teacher’s discretion, are not permitted, e.g., ponytails for boys, shaved lines, initials, shapes, etc. Boy’s hair length must be above eyebrows, earlobes, and collars.
-Students will have until the next school day from the day of a dress code violation regarding hairstyle, to correct the violation, or the student will not be allowed back to school until the violation is corrected.
+Excessive hairstyles, as determined by the principal or teacher, are not permitted, e.g., ponytails for boys, shaved, initials, shapes, etc. Boy’s hair length must be above eyebrows, earlobes, and collars.
+Students will have until the next school day from the day of a dress code violation regarding hairstyle to correct the violation, or the student will not be allowed back to school until the violation is corrected.

 Hats--Must be worn with the bill forward.
 Hats may not be worn inside the classroom.

 Free Dress Day Guidelines--Uniform guidelines apply to free dress days.
-For example: no tights, spandex, sandals, crop-tops, tank tops, bare midriffs, hipsters, or spaghetti-strap clothing.
-Moderation, modesty, and good taste are required.
-When in doubt, do not wear it!
-An infraction will result in the student calling a parent to bring the student’s uniform to school, and the student will forfeit the privilege of free dress for the next free dress day.
+For example: no leggings, sandals, crop-tops, tank tops, bare midriffs, hipsters, torn jeans or spaghetti-strap clothing.
+Moderation, modesty, and good taste are expected.
+When in doubt, do not wear it.
+Violations, as determined by the principal or teacher, will result in the student calling a parent to bring the student’s uniform to school, and the student will forfeit the privilege of free dress for the next free dress day.